-All working mums have it hard, but imagine running a busy pub whilst refurbishing a second, with two under twos to contend with.
-But East Kent licensee Natalie Hennessy, who opened her own restaurant at the age of 23, takes it all in her stride.
+All working mums have it hard, but imagine running a busy pub whilst refurbishing a second, with two under threes to contend with.
+But East Kent and White Horse licensee Natalie Hennessy, who opened her own restaurant at the age of 23, takes it all in her stride.

 As part of Shepherd Neame’s celebration of International Women’s Day, we caught up with busy Natalie to find out how she does it all.